-Students, faculty and staffican sign out a braicle free of charge to use for us to 24 hours This recent initiative is promotes active lifestyles and provides afternative transportation to improve the local air quality and compas parking congestion
+Students, faculty and staff can sign out a bicycle free of charge to use for up to 24 hours This recent initiative is promotes active lifestyles and provides altern ative transportation to improve the local air quality and campus parking congestion.

-Green Roof, RAIN'S Building
+Green Roof, RAWC Building

-The green roof on the RAWC facility is an the green roug on no name, possible as example of sustainable building section clogy that mitigates storm water run off, provides additional habitat for local species, and reduces both building cooling locals and the compas' when heat island effect.
+The green roof on the RAWC facility is an example of sustainable building technology that mitigates schorn water runoff, provides additional habitat for local species, and reduces both building cooling loads and the campus' uban heatistan d effect.